Mari Hamada

+Mari Hamada (浜田麻里, Hamada Mari) is a Japanese rock singer and songwriter.
+Having performed in bands since high school, Hamada made her professional debut as a solo act in 1983.
+She quickly became known as the "Queen of Heavy Metal" (ヘヴィメタルの女王, Hevī Metaru no Joō).
+In 2019, Hamada become the first Japanese musician to top the vocalist category of heavy metal magazine Burrn!'s readers poll in its 36 year history.
+Throughout her career, she has released 25 singles and 23 studio albums.

 Biography

 Early history

 Mari Hamada started singing when she joined a choir at elementary school and participated in recording TV commercial jingles while in junior high.
-While at Musashigaoka High School, she formed a punk rock band called "Mari Band".
-During her tenure at Aoyama Gakuin University, Hamada was a backing vocalist for the band "Hamachan" and the lead vocalist of the all-female rock band "Misty Cats"; the latter having recorded the demo song "Misty Blue" for the various artists album Kichijōji Yamaha Studio Take-1 Presents: 7th One Way Contest in 1982.
+While at Musashigaoka High School, she formed a punk rock band called Mari Band.
+During her tenure at Aoyama Gakuin University, Hamada was a backing vocalist for the band Hamachan and the lead vocalist of the all-female rock band Misty Cats; the latter having recorded the demo song "Misty Blue" for the various artists album Kichijōji Yamaha Studio Take-1 Presents: 7th One Way Contest in 1982.

 1980s

 In 1983, Hamada released her debut album Lunatic Doll ~ Ansatsu Keikoku, which was produced by Daiko Nagato and Loudness drummer Munetaka Higuchi and released by Victor Entertainment under the "Invitation" label.
 She gained some attention when Shigesato Itoi wrote: "Mari-chan is heavy metal." (麻里ちゃんは、ヘビーメタル。, Mari-chan wa, hebī metaru.).
 The album made her the flag bearer for Japanese female rock vocalists, which was a small and unusual market at the time.
 A year later, Hamada released the album Misty Lady, which began her career as a songwriter.
+Hamada said it was around the time she headlined the Music Wave 84 event, which also featured Earthshaker, 44Magnum, Ann Lewis and Make-Up, at Hibiya Open-Air Concert Hall in July of that year that she was first dubbed the "Queen of Heavy Metal".

 In 1985, Hamada released Blue Revolution, with the title track becoming her first career single.
 It was also her first self-produced album.
 For her 1987 album In the Precious Age, Hamada flew to Los Angeles to work with producer Mike Clink and record with artists such as Toto's Mike Porcaro and Jeff Porcaro.
 From that point on, she changed her musical style to a more mainstream pop rock sound.
 In 1988, Hamada released the song "Heart and Soul", which was used by NHK on their coverage of the 1988 Summer Olympics in Seoul.
 The song peaked at No. 7 on Oricon's singles chart.
 Hamada was invited to perform on the 39th Kōhaku Uta Gassen, but she declined the offer.

 In 1989, Hamada's ninth album Return to Myself topped Oricon's albums chart and went Platinum.
 In addition, the title track "Return to Myself ~Shinai, Shinai, Natsu." hit No. 1 on Oricon's singles chart.